How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 - π Add memory from saved Claude conversations, copied transcripts or other exports you have access to

-Once your basic portal is working, read What Next?
+Once your threaded Portal is working, read What Next?
 My Basic Portal Is Working.
-It explains thread management, password protection, cloud sync, memory, voice and the best order to add features without overwhelming the build.
+It explains memory, voice and other optional additions without overwhelming the build.
+Password and KV activation instructions are already included in your starter folder.

 If this guide helped you: